 All airlines state that handlebars must be turned sideways, pedals removed and nothing protrudes from the case.
 There is a mix of advice regarding tyres and whether they need to be deflated or not.
 Check with the rules on the airline you are travelling with to make sure you know what is required.

 Airlines may specify that only a bike and nothing else should be in the bike case.
 This means you should not include clothes, helmets, shoes or anything else.
-In our travels we have never been asked to open our bike cases to show what is included and have generally had shoes, helmet and some bike kit in with the bikes.
+In our travels, we have never been asked to open our bike cases to show what is included and have generally had shoes, helmets and some bike gear in with the bikes.

-There are certain items that are not permitted on aircraft under any circumstances and some of these impact what bike related gear you bring.
+There are certain items that are not permitted on aircraft under any circumstances and some of these impacts what bike-related gear you bring.
 Anything that is flammable is prohibited without exception.
 Some bike lubes may be flammable so check the side of the bottle to make sure before packing it.

 Lithium batteries are treated as a dangerous good as there have been instances where they have caught fire on aircraft.
 Many airlines require you to carry all lithium batteries in your cabin baggage so you will be aware of any issues.